 Visit any place where people are exercising or getting in physical activity.
 You will see few people who are significantly overweight.

 This isn’t because the very overweight can’t perform the exercise or activity.

-(I don’t expect to find very heavy people skateboarding, but I’m talking about more practical activities like walking, slow jogging, basketball, even Frisbee.
-And of course, working out with weights.)
+I don’t expect to find very heavy people skateboarding, but I’m talking about more practical activities like walking, slow jogging, basketball, tennis.
+And of course, working out with weights.

 An issue of the Journal of Nutrition Education and Behavior (Jan/Feb 2010) delves into the strange paradox: